c2lang/documentation/documentation/docs/language/basic_types.md

 i32 highest = c2.max_i32;
 ```

-It also includes some C type for mapping C declarations in libraries to C2 interface types.
+It also includes some C types for mapping C declarations in libraries to C2 interface types.
 See [External Libraries](../build_system/libraries/) for more information.

 ## pointer types

-Pointer types are created by adding an asterix (*) after the type they refer to, like
+Pointer types are created by adding an asterix (`*`) after the type they refer to, like

 ```c
 void* a;